 Creamy, buttery (and sometimes garlicky) mashed potatoes are too tasty to waste — and, thankfully, you don’t need to!
 Use the leftover mashed to make a comforting shepherd's pie.
 Try a traditional one featuring beef, peas and carrots and parsley, or use lean ground turkey in place of beef for a slightly modified version.
 And if you’re not in the mood for a hearty pot pie, turn your leftover mashed potatoes into kid-friendly mashed potato tots — perfect for dipping into ketchup or Ranch dressing!

 Turkey is the superstar of any holiday meal, and it’s also the MVP when it comes to leftovers.
 Your options are virtually limitless.
 Shred the turkey to make a hearty, warming, turkey noodle soup right in the slow cooker.
 Craving comfort food?
-Use your leftover turkey to make a hearty pot pie or tasty turkey stroganoff.
+Use your leftover turkey to make a turkey stroganoff.

 Those carrots, peas, Brussels sprouts and squash might not seem like the most versatile leftovers, but you’re sitting on a culinary goldmine.
 Throw any of your favourite vegetables into a breakfast hash to make it more filling, or finely chop your leftover vegetables and add them to your morning omelet.
 Make a vegetable quiche or frittata featuring your leftover holiday fare — for a hearty option try a leftover carrot, caramelized onion and potato frittata, or broccoli and spinach if you have a surplus of greens — or simply add leftover vegetables to your turkey soup or pie.